-If you were searching out the value that Basquiat has for ‘culture’ or ‘black culture’ or ‘minority voices’… the Barbican delivered.
+If you were searching out the value that Basquiat has for ‘culture’ or ‘black culture’ or ‘minority values’… the Barbican delivered.
 But if you were looking for the vitality of an outsider voice… something was missing.

 Basquiat’s work was rooted in ‘the street’.
 They weren’t my streets, they weren’t my people, but streets are most always on the outside of things which means they’re open, either directly or circuitously there’s a way in.
-And as his work matured those streets extended themselves became more labyrinthine, more lost, more found, and more available to those with a mind to explore.
+And as his work matured those streets extended themselves, became more labyrinthine, more lost, but more found, and more available to those with a mind to explore.